 APPLICATION

-Applicant must currently be enrolled in a doctoral program in clinical psychology or have already completed a master’s degree.
-Internship hours may be counted toward the psychology license or toward the M.F.T. license.
-Applicant must have completed 50 hours of depth therapy and have had two years of clinical experience before beginning the internship.
-In addition, the intern must continue to be in weekly personal Jungian analysis during the internship.
+Applicants must currently be enrolled in a doctoral program (pre- or post-doc) in clinical psychology or have already completed a master’s degree.
+Internship hours may be counted toward the psychology license or toward the M.F.T. or L.C.S.W. license.
+Applicant must have completed 50 hours analytic or depth psychotherapy and have had two years of clinical experience before beginning the internship.
+In addition, the intern must continue to be in weekly personal analysis with an IAAP-Certified Jungian analyst in good standing from within our community during the internship.

-Please complete the attached application, verification of analytic hours, obtain three personal references and have them send letters directly to the Institute.
+For masters students, please complete the attached application, verification of analytic or depth psychotherapy hours, obtain three personal references and have them send letters directly to the Institute.
+Your application may also be emailed to: clinic@junginla.org.
 At least one letter must be from your current or a previous supervisor.
 In addition to those letters, please have your personal analyst sign the attached verification of hours of analysis.

 Deadline for all application material: March 1st.